 Also Read: NEW LG 75 Mini LED Gaming TV Review

-The picture quality—after watching about ten movies and dozens of hours of gaming over the last few weeks, it’s safe to say that the g2 is absolutely stunning, with its 4K resolution and self-illuminating pixels providing incredible contrast and perfect black levels.Then there’s the colour reproduction and the overall image quality; everything that I’ve watched all play just looks great, but that sounds a lot like every OLED TV that we’ve seen in the last five years.
+After watching about ten movies and dozens of hours of gaming over the last few weeks, it’s safe to say that the LG G2 is absolutely stunning, with its 4K resolution and self-illuminating pixels providing incredible contrast and perfect black levels.
+The color reproduction and the overall picture quality of everything that I’ve watched all play look great, but that sounds a lot like every OLED TV that we’ve seen in the last five years.

 Gaming on LG G2

-Not everyone will want to use a TV for gaming, but the g2 just so happens to be one of the best gaming TVs out there.
-It quite literally ticks every single box for the PlayStation 5 and Xbox One Series X, which include 4K at 120 Hz and a variable refresh rate.
+Not everyone wants to use a TV for gaming, but the LG G2 just so happens to be one of the best gaming TVs out there.
+It quite literally ticks every single box for the PlayStation 5 and Xbox Series X, which include 4K at 120Hz and a variable refresh rate.

-It’s packing the same features from this year’s c2 and technically more than last year’s c1 and g1.
-We’ve got four HDMI 2.1 ports, and these can handle 4K at 120 Hz.
-Not only that, but they are capable of 48 gigabits per second, which is up from last year’s 40 gigabits per second.
+It’s got the same features as the LG C2 2023, and technically more than last year’s C1 and G1.
+We’ve got four HDMI 2.1 ports, and these can handle 4K at 120Hz and are capable of 48 gigabits per second, which is up from 40 gigabits per second.

-Is LG G2 Productivity Monitor
+Is the LG G2 Productivity Monitor?

-The auto brightness limiter, which isn’t a big deal unless you’re on a big bright screen for a long period of time, will gradually reduce the brightness, then resume as soon as you move the mouse or change the page or browser.
+The auto brightness limiter, which isn’t a big deal unless you’re on a big, bright screen for a long period of time, will gradually reduce the brightness, then resume as soon as you move the mouse or change the page or browser.
 It will pop back to full brightness again.